gentakojima/tangelamerkel/README.md

 Probably a bunch.
 The code was barely tested yet.
 I had a problem with the API limit so I'm still waiting to keep the tests going.
-This could kill your Telegram account, explode your computer or convert your Pokémon Go account to Mystic, so use at your own risk!
+This could kill your Telegram account, explode your computer or even turn your Pokémon Go account into Mystic, so use at your own risk!